Why do costs of IVF treatment vary so much?

 Are private fertility treatment costs regulated?

-No, private fertility clinics across the UK are allowed to set their own costs as they see fit, just like any other healthcare company.
-Therefore, some clinics might be two or even three times more expensive than others, so you should shop around to compare costs and the services they provide.
+No, private fertility clinics are allowed to set their own costs as they see fit, just like any other healthcare company.
+Therefore, some clinics might be two or even three times more expensive than others, so you should shop around to compare costs and the services they provide

 Is it worth having the clinic’s recommended ‘extras’?